In This Article

 Hassle-Free Transplanting

-When those new roots settle in, move your cutting gently into a pot with well-draining soil.
+When those new roots settle in, move your night blooming jasmine plant cutting gently into a pot with well-draining soil.
 Avoid rough handling because those baby roots can snap easily.

 I messed up one year by plunking a tender cutting in blazing sun too soon.
 It whimpered for a bit, but eventually bounced back once I found a cooler spot.
 Because these plants thrive in warmer weather, timing can help them adjust better.